CharlesThawnpi/movievirus-docs/master-instruction-source.md

 - bot/send failure does not consume quota
 - duplicate requests in a short safe window may avoid double deduction
 - admin may restore quota when justified

+### D.2.3.1 Locked Replacement Rule

+When a new Telegram account validates a token and max linked accounts is already reached:

+* Phase 1 behavior = auto-replace-oldest active linked account
+* replacement is allowed only when replacement cooldown has passed
+* replacement cooldown = 10 minutes per token
+* replaced account must be marked non-active and logged
+* replacement action must not consume quota

+Purpose:

+* keep account sharing controlled
+* support practical user recovery without manual admin work for normal cases

 ### D.2.4 Backend Core Enforcement Order
 Backend must enforce request eligibility in one consistent order: